agrawal-i/News_Reader_App/README.md

 * Javascript
 * React
 * NodeJS
- #### It also uses Alan AI and Materail UI for easy better user interface and easy access.
+ #### It also uses Alan AI and Material UI for easy better user interface and easy access.